 To sail under false colours (To pretend to be what one is not, to try to deceive): In our blessed country, a smuggler sailing under the false colours of a socialist will never be exposed.

-To take the wind out of one’s sails (Frustrating him by anticipating his arguments, take away his advantage suddenly): Before the U.S. could spread the canard about India’s intention to destroy West Pakistan after “capturing” Bangladesh, India took the wind out of their sails by declaring a unilateral cease-fire.
+To take the wind out of one’s sails (Frustrating him by anticipating his arguments, take away his advantage suddenly): I was all ready to tell him that the relationship was over when he greeted me with a big bunch of flowers – that took the wind out of my sails.

 Game is not worth the candle (The advantage or enjoyment to be gained is not worth the time spent in gaining it): Journey to the moon is an elaborate and costly affair and some people with a pragmatic approach feel the game is not worth the candle.